-- Detailed Plan showing: final ground levels and contours, location and function of POS, location of significant trees, and vegetation to be retained; - Detailed Plans showing vegetation type and condition, the proposed subdivision or development layout, and landscape plans; - A detailed report with clear recommendations pertaining to the retention of native vegetation and justification for the removal of native vegetation in good or better condition; - Identification and protection of any significant natural landscapes or topographical features; - Detail of fauna management, including containment, options for trapping and relocating, population control, and staged/ directional clearing.
-Fauna management shall consider fauna displacement in the broader context of available fauna habitat in the immediate and surrounding areas; - Detail on seed collection, propagation, and where applicable, transplanting of vegetation as well as re-use of cleared material (such as brushing) for dune stabilisation and creation of fauna habitats; - Detail on how the environmental impacts of the proposed development will be minimized; - Where a vegetation, flora or fauna survey has not been conducted previously, or where an existing survey is more than 5 years old, one should be conducted with the results included in the FMP; - Presence of pest and weed species and proposed management, including domestic animal control and community education; - Identification, protection and management of any European or Indigenous Heritage sites.
+- Detailed Plan showing: final ground levels and contours, location, form and scale of any development, land uses, location and function of POS, location of significant trees, and vegetation to be retained; - Detailed Plans showing vegetation type and condition, the proposed subdivision or development layout, and landscape plans; - A detailed report with clear recommendations pertaining to the retention of native vegetation and justification for the removal of native vegetation in good or better condition; - Identification and protection of any significant natural landscapes or topographical features; - Detail of fauna management, including containment, options for trapping and relocating, population control, and staged/ directional clearing.
+Fauna management shall consider fauna displacement in the broader context of available fauna habitat in the immediate and surrounding areas; - Detail on seed collection, propagation, and where applicable, transplanting of vegetation as well as re-use of cleared material (such as brushing) for dune stabilisation and creation of fauna habitats; - Detail on how the environmental impacts of the proposed development will be minimized, including coastal hazard risk management and adaption planning where appropriate;

-- A design that enhances and protects the natural environment, while encouraging human interaction with it through controlled access, signage, and revegetation; - An overall framework detailing the management of the Foreshore Reserve prior to, during, and after construction.
-Management measures should include fire, weeds, dieback, fauna protection, dune stabilisation and erosion control, revegetation and controlled access; - Infrastructure signage, fencing, pedestrian access, universal access/facilities (as appropriate to site), emergency vehicle and maintenance access, fire management, detail on any other infrastructure as approved by the City (e.g. lookouts, benches etc.); - Detailed stormwater/drainage management Water Sensitive Urban Design; - Connection to the adjoining urban/commercial development and adjacent Foreshore Reserves. - An Implementation and Management Schedule showing appropriate completion criteria to be met by the developer prior to handover of a Foreshore Reserve to the City, and the relevant timeframes for each criterion; - A report that details the relative success of the Plan's implementation against the completion criteria is to be prepared annually and provided to the City's Land Development team; - Lifecycle and type of non-natural assets with associated mapping showing locations of these assets in addition to 'As Constructed' drawings to the satisfaction of the City; and - In the absence of a Bushfire Management Plan approved by the City on advice from DFES, consultation with DFES should be undertaken and included in the Plan.
+- Where a vegetation, flora or fauna survey has not been conducted previously, or where an existing survey is more than 5 years old, one should be conducted with the results included in the FMP; - Presence of pest and weed species and proposed management, including domestic animal control and community education; - Identification, protection and management of any European or Indigenous Heritage sites. - A design that enhances and protects the natural environment, while encouraging human interaction with it through controlled access, signage, and revegetation; - An overall framework detailing the management of the Foreshore Reserve prior to, during, and after construction.
+Management measures should include fire, weeds, dieback, fauna protection, dune stabilisation and erosion control, revegetation and controlled access; - Infrastructure signage, fencing, pedestrian access, universal access/facilities (as appropriate to site), emergency vehicle and maintenance access, fire management, detail on any other infrastructure as approved by the City (e.g. lookouts, benches etc.); - Detailed stormwater/drainage management Water Sensitive Urban Design; - Connection to the adjoining urban/commercial development and adjacent Foreshore Reserves. - An Implementation and Management Schedule showing financial responsibilities (capital and current costs) for ongoing management of the foreshore area, including any foreshore protection structures, appropriate completion criteria to be met by the developer prior to handover of a Foreshore Reserve to the City for its management, and the relevant timeframes for each criterion; - A report that details the relative success of the Plan's implementation against the completion criteria is to be prepared annually and provided to the City's Land Development team; - Lifecycle and type of non-natural assets with associated mapping showing locations of these assets in addition to 'As Constructed' drawings to the satisfaction of the City; and - In the absence of a Bushfire Management Plan approved by the City on advice from DFES, consultation with DFES should be undertaken and included in the Plan.